-There is adopted by the City for the purpose of prescribing regulations governing conditions hazardous to life property from fire, and explosion.
-Adoption of text of the International Fire Code and The California Fire Code, 2019 Edition (California Code of Regulations, Title 24, Part, 9 [based on the 2018 International Fire Code published by the International Code Council]), hereinafter referred to as the "California Fire Code" or the "Code," is hereby adopted by this reference subject to the changes, additions, and deletions (amendments) set forth in this chapter.
-The California Fire Code referred to in this chapter includes Appendix Chapters: A, B, C, D, E, F, G, H, I & J, as amended by the changes, additions and deletions set forth in this chapter.
-In addition, all applicable reference standards will be included as part of this chapter.
-Three copies of the 2019 California Fire Code are on file in the Office of the City Clerk for use and examination by the public.
+There is adopted by the city for the purpose of prescribing regulations governing conditions hazardous to life property from fire, and explosion.
+Adoption of text of the International Fire Code and The California Fire Code, 20192022 Edition (California Code of Regulations, Title 24, Part, 9 [based on the 20182021 International Fire Code published by the International Code Council]), hereinafter referred to as the "California Fire Code" or the "Code," is hereby adopted by this reference subject to the changes, additions, and deletions (amendments) set forth in this chapterordinance.
+The California Fire Code referred to in this chapterordinance includes Appendix Chapters: A, B, C, D, E, F, G, H, I & J, K as amended by the changes, additions and deletions set forth in this chapterordinance.
+In addition, all applicable reference standards will be included as part of this chapterordinance.
+Three copies of the 20192022 California Fire Code are on file in the Office of the City Clerk for use and examination by the public.